 Sitelines has returned with a new edition.
 Vol 10 No 1 2016 spans an exciting range of genres, styles and themes and features work from current Curtin undergraduate and postgraduate students, as well as from recent graduates and other alumni.
 The edition also features an interview with Curtin PhD graduate Brooke Davis, author of the acclaimed best seller Lost and Found.

-Sitelines is published twice a year and is produced by the Creative Writing area in the School of Media, Creative Arts and Social Inquiry.
+Sitelines is produced by the Creative Writing area in the School of Media, Creative Arts and Social Inquiry.
 The Managing Editor for 2016 is Deborah Hunn.
 The Professional Placement student working as assistant editor for this issue during the preparation period in 2015 was Annabel Owen.

 Sitelines Volume 10 No 1 2016